attainu-nightingale/nightingale-course-module/assignments/README.md

 ### Day 2: About Me

-1. Refer to the assignment on week02-day01 and create and convert it to a backend assignment.
+1. Refer to the assignment on `week02-day01` and convert it to a backend assignment.
 2. Store your details in an object, e.g.
 ```
 var me = {